 The Wheel at Icon Park is the tallest Ferris Wheel on the East Coast of the US and on a clear day, there’s a viewing distance of 57 miles.

 Next is the Orlando Starflyer, a large swing attraction.
 I did not go on this ride since going around in circles on a giant swing really isn’t my thing.

-However, this ride is one of the most popular things to do at Icon Park Orlando, so it had to be included on this top 10 list.
+However, this ride is one of the most popular things to do at Icon Park Orlando, so it had to be included on this must-do list.